 The Coleman Stove 424 is the ultimate campstove for overlanders.
-It burns on a multitude of fuels, including readily available unleaded petrol and white-spirits.
+It burns on a multitude of fuels, including readily available unleaded petrol.
 This makes it ideal for long-term global adventures.
 But practicality isn't the only reason why people buy it, it's also a burner that has been used for decades, is well established and is a true icon throughout the world.

 Is the Coleman stove worth your money?
 Let's find out!

 What started out as a gasoline pressure lamp company became an overall camping equipment manufacturer.
 Let me introduce you to one of their biggest success stories; the Coleman Stove.
 The first one came out just after WWII at a time Americans started exploring the countryside more often.
 Camping was hot!
 The stove soon conquered the outdoor market and people were lining up to get their hands on one.
 The two-burner model, which stores away in a suitcase fashion, became a must-have and soon turned into an icon around the world.